 17.3 We will ensure that all of our employees, agents or other person accessing your premises on our behalf will:

-aidentify themselves to you and, if requested, provide you with appropriate identification;
+identify themselves to you and, if requested, provide you with appropriate identification;

-bact courteously, considerately, and professionally at all times;
+act courteously, considerately, and professionally at all times;

-cwith your permission, store any keys or codes to your premises in locked compartments only accessible by authorised employees; and
+with your permission, store any keys or codes to your premises in locked compartments only accessible by authorised employees; and

-dcomply with your reasonable requirements and take reasonable steps to minimise direct impacts on the property or inconvenience to you in relation to such access.
+comply with your reasonable requirements and take reasonable steps to minimise direct impacts on the property or inconvenience to you in relation to such access.

 17.4 We will keep all keys and security codes you give us secure and only use them to fulfil our rights and obligations under these terms and conditions.
 We will only return your key to you or your authorised person if you are still our customer at the premises.
 If we no longer need your key to access the energy supply equipment, we will destroy it securely (we will let you know before we do this), or if you are still our customer at the premises and you request it, we will return the key to you.